-Settlements have been reached with NEC, Samsung and Sony totaling over $7 million.
+Settlements have been reached with LG Chem and Toshiba totaling over $5 million.

 Our firm has been counsel in the following cases: